Namibia has the world’s most spectacular and varied desert landscapes.

 Day 6: We head towards Spitzkoppe on the way to Khorixas in Damaraland.

-We will do multiple stops on the way to photograph the spectacular scenery.
-We will do an early drive to the amazing Spitzkoope mountains.
+We will do an early drive to the amazing Spitzkoope mountains to catch the sunrise.
 We then head towards Damaraland where we will also encounter the Himba people on the way.
 We will then stop at Vingerklip lodge in a canyon with amazing views.
 We will climb to the top of the canyon for sunset and dinner.

 Day 7: We head towards Etosha national park at Okaukuejo.

 The Etosha Pan dominates the park.
 The salt pan desert is roughly 130 km long and as wide as 50 km in places.
 The salt pan is usually dry, but fills with water briefly in the summer, when it attracts pelicans and flamingos in particular.
 The surrounding savannah is home to a number of mammals that will visit the pan and surrounding waterholes when there is water, these include quite large numbers of zebra, Blue Wildebeest, giraffe and springbok as well as white rhinoceros, elephants, cheetahs, lions, leopards, and other antelopes.

-We drive to the water holes of the park at the west end and stay the night close to Etosha.
+We drive to the water holes of the park at the west end where plenty of wildlife gather.

 We stay the night in Toshari Lodge.